 Day 3: Explore the towns of Bacharach, Oberwesel and St. Goar

 Distance: 55 kilometres Boppard to Bacharach and return by car / Trains also run on this line approximately hourly, stopping in each of the towns mentioned

 The banks of the River Rhine are dotted with gorgeous villages watched over by castles that are worth a visit.
-Start your day by heading to Bacharach, the furtherest village from Boppard that you’ll visit today.
+Today you’ll be touring the Rhine by car, heading as far as Bacharach, the furthest village from Boppard that you’ll visit today.